dtcenter/METplotpy/docs/Users_Guide/index.rst

 NOAA/Subseasonal to Seasonal (S2S) Project, NOAA/Unified Forecast System
 Research to Operations Project (UFS R2O), Met Office and the Naval Research Laboratory (NRL).
-Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support.Finally, the National Center for Atmospheric Research (NCAR) is sponsored by NSF.
+Thanks also go to the staff at the Developmental Testbed Center (DTC) for their help, advice, and many types of support.
+Finally, the National Center for Atmospheric Research (NCAR), sponsored by NSF.

 .. toctree::